 - Instead of painting his face black to play Othello, Patrick Stewart played the titular role in a racially inverted production, opposite an otherwise all-black cast.
 This was by all accounts one of the more unusual productions of the play in recent memory.
 And it was awesome.

-- A recent BBC television adaptation of Macbeth, which also happened to include Patrick Stewart in the title role, played him as an Expy of Joseph Stalin.
+- One BBC television adaptation of Macbeth, which also happened to include Patrick Stewart in the title role, played him as an Expy of Joseph Stalin.

-- It's not uncommon for productions of Julius Caesar to have Romans dressed as Nazis.
+- It's not uncommon for productions of Julius Caesar to have Romans dressed as Nazis or modern politicians.

 - In the 2011 Oregon Shakespeare Festival production, the only change was making Caesar a woman.